samkphillips/Recipe-Book/README.md

 **_Description_**

-Our app, Cake Hub, is a dessert recipe site in which users can view various recipes as well as add their own.
+Our app, CakeHub, is a dessert recipe site in which users can view various recipes as well as add their own.

 **_Technologies Used_**